fastplotlib/fastplotlib/CONTRIBUTING.md

 A `Graphic` is something that can be added to a `PlotArea` (described in detail in a later section).
-All the various fastplotlib graphics, such as `ImageGraphic`, `ScatterGraphic`, etc. inherit from the `Graphic` base class in fastplotlib/graphics/_base.
+All the various fastplotlib graphics, such as `ImageGraphic`, `ScatterGraphic`, etc. inherit from the `Graphic` base class in `fastplotlib/graphics/_base.py`.
 It has a few properties that mostly wrap `pygfx` `WorldObject` properties and transforms.
 These might change in the future (ex. `Graphic.position_x` etc.).

 All graphics can be given a string name for the user's convenience.
 This allows graphics to be easily accessed from plots, ex: `plot["some_image"]`.

 All graphics contain a `world_object` property which is just the `pygfx.WorldObject` that this graphic uses.
-Fastplotlib keeps a global dictionary of all `WorldObject` instances and users are only given a weakref proxy to this world object.
+Fastplotlib keeps a *private* global dictionary of all `WorldObject` instances and users are only given a weakref proxy to this world object.
 This is due to garbage collection.
 This may be quite complicated for beginners, for more details see this PR: https://github.com/fastplotlib/fastplotlib/pull/160 .
 If you are curious or have more questions on garbage collection in fastplotlib you're welcome to post an issue :D.

 #### Graphic Features

 There is one important thing that `fastplotlib` uses which we call "graphic features".
-The "graphic features" subpackage can be found at fastplotlib/graphics/_features.
+The "graphic features" subpackage can be found at `fastplotlib/graphics/_features`.
 As we can see this is a private subpackage and never meant to be accessible to users.
 In `fastplotlib` "graphic features" are the various aspects of a graphic that the user can change.
-Users can also run callbacks whenever a `graphic feature` changes.
+Users can also run callbacks whenever a graphic feature changes.

+##### LineGraphic

-For example let's look at `LineGraphic` in fastplotlib/graphics/line.py.
+For example let's look at `LineGraphic` in `fastplotlib/graphics/line.py`.
 Every graphic has a class variable called `feature_events` which is a set of all graphic features.
 It has the following graphic features: "data", "colors", "cmap", "thickness", "present".

-Now look at the constructor for `LineGraphic`, it first create an instance of `PointsDataFeature`.
+Now look at the constructor for `LineGraphic`, it first creates an instance of `PointsDataFeature`.
 This is basically a class that wraps the positions buffer, the vertex positions that define the line, and provides additional useful functionality.
-Every time that the `data` is changed event handlers will be called (if any event handlers are registered). `ColorFeature` behaves similarly, but it has additional parsing code that can create the colors buffer.
+For example, every time that the `data` is changed event handlers will be called (if any event handlers are registered).

+`ColorFeature`behaves similarly, but it can perform additional parsing that can create the colors buffer from different forms of user input.
 For example if a user runs:
 `line_graphic.colors = "blue"`, then `ColorFeature.__setitem__()` will create a buffer that corresponds to what `pygfx.Color` thinks is "blue".
 Users can also take advantage of fancy indexing, ex: `line_graphics.colors[bool_array] = "red"` :smile: